 This is how Oberoi ended up owning his original employer.
-This was the same hotel from where he was thrown out and now he was the owner of the same.
-With this acquisition, he gained control over a chain of eight small Hotels.
-The Oberoi group now numbered ten Hotels.
+This was the same hotel from where porter threw him out and now he was the owner of the same.
+With this acquisition, he gained control over a chain of eight small hotels.
+The Oberoi group now numbered ten hotels.

-By 1955, he has developed an idea to build a 5 start hotel in Delhi that would belong to European 5 star category.
-But that would cost several million dollars so he looked around for funds.
+By 1955, he has developed an idea to build a 5-star hotel in Delhi that would belong to the European 5-star category.
+But that would cost several million dollars, so he looked around for funds.
 This project consumed a total investment of over Rs 100 million, raised through various sources.
-Eventually in 1965, the Oberoi Continental Hotel opened in New Delhi.
-Oberio Inter-Continental Hotel is a prestigious establishment in India even today.
+Eventually, in 1965, the Oberoi Continental Hotel opened in New Delhi.
+Oberoi Inter-Continental Hotel is a prestigious establishment in India even today.

 Source: 50 magnificent Indians of the 20th century by S.Lal